 This group of people will sometimes pay off their balance in full or at least a large portion of it.
 They won't pay back the full balance every month and they may have a standing balance for several months at a time depending on what costs they have to pay at the time.
 This behavior is typical of people who use their credit cards to pay for large bills such as vehicle repairs or major purchases.

 The Right Card For You.
 If this is you then you should be aware that after 30 days most cards will start to charge you interest.
 To save money you should consider paying off your bill each month, but if that is unlikely then applying for a low rate credit card is the best strategy.
 Some cards have longer interest free periods and some cards have lower interest rates; which option you should choose depends on exactly how often you expect to pay off your balance in full.

 This group use their credit cards for convenience or as a way to improve their credit score.
 People in this group will pay off their full balance in full each and every month and will rarely (if ever) go past their interest free period.

 The Right Card For You.
 If you are in this group then the rate on your credit card is irrelevant because you will never pay any interest.
 People in this group should take advantage of cash back credit cards; cards which reward you for your spending.
 You probably have a good credit rating already and as a result you will have lots of offers available to you.
 Look for a card which rewards you for spending money on the things you buy most often.
-See our list of recommended cash back and rewards credit cards.

 As you can see, there is a lot to consider when looking for a credit card.
 Most people just use a regular credit card and give it little thought, but if you are using the wrong type of credit card then you are at best leaving money on the table and at worst you are spending money unnecessarily.